dongaCS/discord-py/README.md

 ## Future Commands
-- dog => get image of dog (best pet) also added cat, duck and fox - DONE
+- dog (DONE) => get image of dog (best pet) also added cat, duck and fox
   - pip3 install requests
   - pip3 freeze > requirements.txt
-- clip => sometimes people say things and then delete or edit, but i'm clipping it - DONE
+- clip (DONE) => sometimes people say things and then delete or edit, but i'm clipping it
+- help (DONE) => improve the basic help menu
+  - pip3 install discord-pretty-help
+  - pip3 freeze > requirements.txt
+- dm => sometimes the mods doesnt want to be the one to break the news so we send the bot
+-
 - fight => someone wronged you, challenge them to a virtual fight
 - currency system => i want to gamble but with infinite funds